-The conversion of outstanding convertible securities or any additional equity or debt securities issued by the Corporation could be dilutive to the Corporation's shareholders.
+The conversion of outstanding convertible securities or any additional equity or debt securities issued by the Company could be dilutive to the Company's shareholders.

-The 1.5 Lien Notes are convertible at the holder's option into common shares of the Corporation at any time prior to the maturity date at a conversion price of \$1.3325 per common share (on a post-Share Consolidation basis), being a ratio of approximately 750.469 common shares per \$1,000 principal amount of 1.5 Lien Notes.
+The 1.5 Lien Notes are convertible at the holder's option into common shares of the Company at any time prior to the maturity date at a conversion price of \$1.3325 per common share, being a ratio of approximately 750.469 common shares per \$1,000 principal amount of 1.5 Lien Notes.

-In the future the Corporation may issue additional securities to raise capital.
-The Corporation may also acquire interests in other companies by using a combination of cash and common shares or just common shares.
-The Corporation may also issue additional securities convertible into common shares.
+In the future the Company may issue additional securities to raise capital.
+The Company may also acquire interests in other companies by using a combination of cash and common shares or just common shares.
+The Company may also issue additional securities convertible into common shares.

-The Corporation may also attempt to increase its capital resources by making additional offerings of debt, including senior or subordinated notes.
-Because the Corporation's decision to issue securities in any future offering will depend on market conditions and other factors beyond its control, the Corporation cannot predict or estimate the amount, timing or nature of future offerings.
+The Company may also attempt to increase its capital resources by making additional offerings of debt, including senior or subordinated notes.
+Because the Company's decision to issue securities in any future offering will depend on market conditions and other factors beyond its control, the Company cannot predict or estimate the amount, timing or nature of future offerings.